EshaanAgg/sndwch/guide/5-RSS-and-SSR.md

 - Server-side rendering means using a server to generate HTML from JavaScript modules in response to a URL request.
 - This allows the user to disable javascript and yet enjoy an interactive experience.
 - If you want to use a server rendered component in another page, you don't need to make the whole page server-rendered!
 You can redirect to the relevant page/route.
 This can be seen from the newsletter on the home page.

+## Deployment

+- Static builds can be deployed anywhere from the `dist` folder
+- For server side rendering, you need to setup the adapter for the publisher, so that serverless functions can be set up for your server-rendered component.
+- You can checkout all the adapters on the official Astro docs.